ODEX-TOS/tos-desktop-environment/docs/90-FAQ.md

     $ tde-client 'awesome.restart()'

-You can also send the `SIGHUP` signal to the Awesome process.
+You can also send the `SIGHUP` signal to the TDE process.
 Find the PID using `ps`, `pgrep` or use `pkill`:

-$ pkill -HUP awesome
+$ pkill -HUP tde

-You can quit Awesome by using "Mod4+Shift+q" keybinding or by selecting quit in the menu.
+You can quit TDE by using "Mod4+Shift+q" keybinding or by selecting quit in the menu.
 You could call `awesome.quit` either from the Lua prompt widget, or by passing it to `tde-client`.

     $ echo 'awesome.quit()' | tde-client

-You can also send the `SIGINT` signal to the Awesome process.
+You can also send the `SIGINT` signal to the TDE process.
 Find the PID using `ps`, `pgrep` or use `pkill`:

-    $ pkill -INT awesome
+    $ pkill -INT tde

-### Why Awesome doesn't use my own brand new config?

-If Awesome cannot find `$XDG_CONFIG_HOME/awesome/rc.lua`, or fails to load it, it falls back to using `/etc/xdg/awesome/rc.lua` (you haven't edited it, I hope, have you?).
-Even if `awesome --check` hasn't reported any error, it only means that your `rc.lua` is syntactically correct, but absence of runtime errors is not guaranteed.
-Moreover, Awesome could apply half of your config then encounter an error and load stock one, and that could lead to bizarre result, like two sets of tags.
-See the next entry on how to find out where the problem lurks.

 ### Where are logs, error messages or something?

-When hacking your own configuration, something inevitably would go wrong.
-Awesome prints error messages to its `stderr` stream.
-When run with usual `$ startx`, it'd be printed right in tty.
-If you use something more complicated
-(some kind of DM, like kdm or gdm), stderr is usually redirected somewhere else.
-To see where, run the following command:

-    $ ls -l /proc/$(pidof awesome)/fd/2

-There's handy way to run Awesome and redirect both its standard output and error streams to files:

-    exec /usr/bin/awesome >> ~/.cache/awesome/stdout 2>> ~/.cache/awesome/stderr

-If you put it into `.xinitrc` (for `startx`) or `~/.xsession`, you'll be able to watch (with `tail -f`) everything right from Awesome.

-### Why does Mod4 "swallow" succeeding key presses?

-On some systems xkb by default maps the left windows key to "Multi_key" (at least in `us` and `de` layouts).
-Multi_key is an xkb feature which may be used to access uncommon symbols by pressing Multi_key and then (consecutively) two "normal" keys.
-The solution is to remap your windows key to mod4 and remove the Multi_key mapping.
-This can be done by including "altwin(left_meta_win)" in the xkb keyboard description xkb_symbols line.

-    #!/bin/bash
-    xkbcomp - $DISPLAY<<EOF
-    xkb_keymap {
-    xkb_keycodes  { include "evdev+aliases(qwertz)"};
-    xkb_types     { include "complete"};
-    xkb_compat    { include "complete"};
-    xkb_symbols   { include "pc+de(nodeadkeys)+inet(evdev)+group(alt_shift_toggle)+level3(ralt_switch)+altwin(left_meta_win)+capslock(escape)"    };
-    xkb_geometry  { include "pc(pc104)"};
-    };
-    EOF

-### I upgraded from Awesome 3 to Awesome 4 and multiscreen broke.
-Why is that?

-Awesome 4.0+ support dynamic screen plugging and unplugging without restarting.

-This avoids losing your tags, layout and focus history.
-Olders `rc.lua` were not designed to support such changes and assumed Awesome would restart.
-To add multi-screen support to existing configs, see how `awful.screen.connect_for_each_screen` is used in the new `rc.lua` or rebuild your config on a newer revision of `rc.lua`.
+Logs can be found in the `~/.cache/tde/` directory.
+Currently we store 2 files `stdout.log` stores all debug messages on stdout and `error.log` stores all error messages (Both stderr and internal error messages)

 ### Can I have a client or the system tray on multiple screens at once?

 No. This is an X11 limitation and there is no sane way to work around it.

-### Can a client be tagged on different screens at once?

-While it is not impossible to partially implement support for this, many Awesome components frequently query the client's screen.
-Since a client can only be in one screen at once, this will cause side effects.
-So by default Awesome avoids, but does not prevent, having clients in multiple tags that are not on the same screen.

-### Can a tag be on multiple screens?

-No. See the previous two questions.
-However, it is possible to swap tags across screens using `t:swap(t2)` (assuming `t` and `t2` are valid `tag` objects).

-This can be used to emulate a tag being on multiple screens.
-Note that this will break support for multi-tagged clients.
-For this reason it isn't implemented by default.

 ## Development